utat-ss/HERON-documentation/getting-started/install.md

 ### Windows

 Download and install Git from [here](https://git-scm.com).
+In the installer, use all of the default settings.

 ## GitHub

 GitHub is a platform that builds on top of Git to provide extra features, including a web interface for viewing and managing projects and code.

 Create an account [here](https://github.com/).
-Ask one of the leads to add you to the Heron Mk II organization so you can contribute code.
+If you are contributing code to the Heron Mk II codebase, ask one of the leads to add you to the Heron Mk II organization.

 ## GitHub Desktop